Andy Kennedy

-Andy Kennedy (born March 13, 1968) is an American college basketball coach who currently serves as the head coach of the UAB Blazers men's basketball team.
-He served as head men's basketball coach at the University of Mississippi (Ole Miss) from 2006 to 2018.
+Andy Kennedy (born March 13, 1968) is an American college basketball coach who is the head coach of the UAB Blazers men's basketball team.
+He was head men's basketball coach at the University of Mississippi (Ole Miss) from 2006 to 2018.
 Kennedy was a player in high school at both Winston Academy and Louisville High School.
 He was a 1986 Parade All-American and he went on to play for North Carolina State and the University of Alabama at Birmingham (UAB).
 On March 20, 2020, he was announced as the seventh head coach of UAB.

 Playing career

 College

 Kennedy, a 6'7" forward, was a 1986 Parade All-American, as well as the Mississippi Player of the Year at Louisville High School.
 He started his collegiate career at North Carolina State where he was a member of Jim Valvano's 1987 Atlantic Coast Conference championship team.

 Following his freshman season, Kennedy transferred to UAB where he played under another legendary coach, Gene Bartow.
 From 1988 to 1991, Kennedy was a two-time all-conference performer that led the Sun Belt Conference in scoring at 21.8 points per game in 1991.
 Kennedy finished his UAB career as the program's second all-time leading scorer with 1,787 points.
 Kennedy still holds numerous school and conference records.

 On 2022 October 7 Kennedy was inducted into the UAB Sports Hall of Fame.
 He became just the 4th men's player selected.